Thousands spend Christmas in shelters after Philippine storm

 Thousands of villagers fled to emergency shelters and more than 500 passengers remained stranded in airports and seaports after the coast guard prohibited ferries from venturing out in the rough seas and several flights were canceled as the storm raged Saturday.

-The typhoon was packing maximum sustained winds of 120 kilometers per hour and gusts of up to 145 kph.
+The typhoon was packing maximum sustained winds of 120 kilometers (75 miles) per hour and gusts of up to 145 kph (90 mph).

 An inter-island ferry sank off northeastern Quezon province Thursday after being lashed by fierce winds and big waves, leaving at least five people dead.
 More than 250 passengers and crewmen were rescued.